wilsondenq879/Open_Copilot/README.md

 ## Recommended Workflow

-1. Confirm Ollama connection from popup or settings
+1. Confirm Ollama or LM Studio connection from popup or settings
 2. Choose a model
 3. Open the bottom-right panel on any webpage
 4. Enable or disable `Context` as needed